WayneBuckhanan/VueFlowFast/README.md

 ### Adding Pinia stores

+When you find yourself passing props down and emitting up through multiple layers of SFCs or use more than the occassional [provide/inject](https://vuejs.org/guide/components/provide-inject) pair in a layout, you probably should be using a store for shared state across components.

 Create a `src/stores` directory and include your store definitions there.
 There is already a commented stub in the `vite.config.js` file showing how to enable auto-import of a store's composable.

 Add the following snippet to the `src/main.js` file between `createApp()` and `app.mount()`: